Actual Cash Value Home Insurance Explained: What It Is & How Payouts Work

 ACV vs. Replacement Cost Coverage: Key Differences

-Replacement cost value (RCV) coverage pays the full current cost to repair or replace damaged property with new materials of similar kind and quality — without subtracting depreciation.
+Replacement cost value (RCV) coverage pays the full current cost to repair or replace damaged property with new materials of similar kind and quality, without subtracting depreciation.
 It's a more comprehensive form of protection, but it comes at a higher premium.
+RCV policies typically release payment in two stages: an initial ACV check, followed by the "recoverable depreciation" once repairs are completed and documented.

 Actual Cash Value (ACV)